 2. WHAT'S GOING ON WITH THE BIG PICTURE STRATEGY STUFF?

 Growth strategy initiatives are significant inputs into the last part of sales strategy, which is the sales team strategy.
-The big question is how growth strategy initiatives will affect sales and the sales team?
-Is there the need for new processes, people, partners, infrastructure?
-What is the expected impact on sales, quotas, customer metrics, and the pipeline dynamics?
-This is one of the reasons why sales strategy is so complicated, since there are so many dimensions that ultimately need to be addressed by the sales team, with the ultimate goal of having better customer interactions and conversations and more of them.
+The big question is how growth strategy initiatives will affect sales and the sales team.
+Is there a need for new processes, people, partners, and technology?
+What is the expected impact on sales, quotas, customer metrics, and pipeline dynamics?
+This is one of the reasons why sales strategy is so complicated since there are so many dimensions that ultimately need to be addressed by the sales team, with the ultimate goal of having better customer interactions and conversations and more of them.